Understanding Texas Divorce Laws

 - The emotional strain of going to court can be difficult on both spouses and any children involved.

 We have a proven record of success in guiding our clients toward divorce settlements through mediation.
-However, we prepare each case as if we will go to court, so we are ready to litigate your case if it is in your best interests to do so.
+However, we prepare each case as if we will go to court, so we are ready to litigate your case if it is in your best interests.

 Protecting Your Best Interests Throughout The Process